 The Grand Canyon is one of the best-know geological formations on earth.
-Today I want to introduce you to another canyon you have probably never heard of.
+Today I want to introduce you to another geological formation you have probably never heard of.
 I call this canyon the lost grand canyon of Egypt.
 Through a series of four posts I will introduce you to this amazing canyon and demonstrate that it rivals the Grand Canyon, not only in size but as a monument to the great age of this amazing planet we call earth.

 A lost grand canyon?

-Today, however, I want to introduce you to another canyon that equals if not exceeds the size of the Grand Canyon and I believe has a compelling story to tell.
+Today, however, I want to introduce you to another canyon that equals if not exceeds the size of the Grand Canyon and I believe also has a compelling story to tell.
 This amazing canyon can be found in northeastern Africa running through the countries of Egypt and Sudan.

 Where is this huge canyon?
 No one travels to the Nile Valley to marvel at the great majestic canyon.
 All that is seen today is a wide flat valley running north for hundreds of miles.
-This lost canyon lies below the Nile River.
+This lost canyon lies buried below the Nile River.
 We could call it a fossil canyon because the remains of the canyon are preserved under thousands of feet of sediments.

 The discovery of the Nile Valley canyon